oseyosey/oseyosey.github.io/content/about.md

 ## Hi, I'm Junjie Oscar Yin

-I am excessively interested in building efficient, trustworthy, and expressive AI systems(LLMs) that possess a deeper understanding of language and vision.
-Below is a list of things that I am constantly thinking about/workding toward:
-- *Making Training & Deployment of LLMs More Accessible.* I am excited by novel methods to efficiently pre-train, fine-tune/instruction-tune, and evaluate LLMs.
-- *Toward Multi-Modality.* I am drawn by works that push LLMs to reason about, generate, and make inference on 2.5D/3D visual world.
+I conduct research in natural language processing and machine learning.

+Currently, I am fortunate to be collaborating with [Sasha Rush](https://rush-nlp.com/).

-In my undergraduate years at Johns Hopkins and Oxford, I am forunate to be advised by [Alan Yuille](https://www.cs.jhu.edu/~ayuille/) and [Volodymy Kuleshov](https://www.cs.cornell.edu/~kuleshov/).
+In my undergraduate years at Johns Hopkins, I am grateful to be advised by [Alan Yuille](https://www.cs.jhu.edu/~ayuille/) and supported by the [Westgate Scholarship](https://apply.jhu.edu/tuition-aid/types-of-financial-aid/need-based-scholarships/westgate-scholarship/).
+During my studies, I spent a year at University of Oxford, where I had the privilege of being mentored by [Michael Wooldridge](https://www.cs.ox.ac.uk/people/michael.wooldridge/).

 <!--
 I'm a Research Scientist at the [Flatiron